ultrahorizon/openvpn-debian/README.dco.md

 with windows development.
 You need to compile openvpn yourself and also need to get the test driver installed on your system.

 DCO and P2P mode
 ----------------
 DCO is also available when running OpenVPN in P2P mode without --pull/--client option.
 The P2P mode is useful for scenarios when the OpenVPN tunnel should not interfere with overall routing and behave more like a "dumb" tunnel like GRE.

-However, DCO requires DATA_V2 to be enabled this requires P2P with NCP capability, which is only available in OpenVPN 2.6 and later.
+However, DCO requires DATA_V2 to be enabled.
+This requires P2P with NCP capability, which is only available in OpenVPN 2.6 and later.

 OpenVPN prints a diagnostic message for the P2P NCP result when running in P2P mode: